agn453/cpm3/README.md

 build procedures - see https://www.seasip.info/Cpm/software/dri.html

-Previously, the license terms restricted distribution from the "Unofficial CP/M Web Site" at http://www.cpm.z80.de/ - but this is no longer applies.
+Previously, the license terms restricted distribution from the "Unofficial CP/M Web Site" at http://www.cpm.z80.de/ - but this no longer applies.
 The revised licensing is [here](http://www.cpm.z80.de/license.html) and reproduced in the